 - Trans-Pacific CONUS travelers who were fully vaccinated in Hawaii – 2 shots of Pfizer or Moderna, or the single Johnson and Johnson shot – plus 14 days can upload their CDC vaccination card to their Safe Travels account to qualify for an exception to the 10-day quarantine without needing to take a pre-travel COVID test.
 At least one of the vaccination shots must have been taken in Hawaii.
 The CDC card must show the date of shot, manufacturer and lot number, and location where the shot was administered.

 These changes are timed to coincide with the lifting of ALL inter-county and interisland travel restrictions.
 Beginning June 15, 2021, all interisland travelers will no longer be required to create a trip itinerary in Safe Travels for inter-county travel, and neither a pre-travel test nor proof of vaccination will be required.

 What is required to visit Hawaii if I'm not vaccinated?

 The pre-testing travel program began last October 15, 2020

 Effective March 26, 2020, and until further notice, Hawaii Governor David Ige is mandating all visitors arriving in the Hawaiian Islands to self-quarantine for 10 days.
-This means all passengers traveling to Hawaii (visitors and returning residents) must self-quarantine for 10 days following arrival.
+This means all passengers traveling to Hawaii (visitors and returning residents), who have not been vaccinated in accordance with the current vaccine exemptions, must self-quarantine for 10 days following arrival.
 See our Hawaii Travel Restrictions page for additional information on the current status of COVID-19 in Hawaii.